 To make a sale means you’ve earned trust.
 To earn trust, a customer needs to get to know you.

-Your greatest sales skill is your ability to connect with people.
-Listen, ask questions, and then modify and deliver the knowledge you have based on what you have learned from them.
+Our greatest sales skill is our ability to connect with people.
+Listen, ask questions, and then modify and deliver the knowledge you have based on what you have learned from listening.

 3. Be nice.
 Not every customer will be a customer for life.
 They may just be passing by, or need a quick pick-up item, and that’s okay.
 A smile and professional service go a long way.